Blazemeter/taurus/site/dat/docs/Services.md

 ## Alternate Provisionings and Services
 If you use alternate provisionings, like [BlazeMeter Cloud](Cloud.md), you might want to specify where to run the service module - at target machine, or on your local machine.
 For that, use `run-at` option of service modules.
 The service will be effective only when its `run-at` value match to `provisioning` value.
 On the cloud images, `provisioning` always has value of `local`.
 Default value for `run-at` of services is also `local`.

+## Required Tools Installer

+There is small service which helps to check for all possible tools presence on the machine.
+It is called `install-checker` service.
+This service, once present in config, will check for all possible tools to be installed on the computer.
+After that, it will shutdown Taurus without running anything else.

+To invoke this service, just run Taurus like this `bzt -install-tools`.